Maaack/Godot-Game-Template/addons/maaacks_game_template/README.md

 ## Use Case
 Setup menus and accessibility features in about 15 minutes.

-The core components can support a larger project, but the template was originally built to support smaller projects and game jams.
+The template can be the start of a new project, or plug into an existing one.
+It is game agnostic (2D or 3D) and can work with multiple target resolutions, up to 4k and down to 640x360.

 ## Features